behaviour policy

 Aims:

-Through this shared belief the school aims to promote meaningful and effective learning in a positive and friendly atmosphere.
 All aspects of this policy apply equally to everyone in the school community regardless of gender, belief, ethnicity or any protected characteristic.
-Our behaviour policy is aimed at improving educational outcomes for all children by promoting and supporting their engagement with education.
 We adopt an inclusive approach and adapt our behaviour management strategies to meet the needs of the child.

 We believe: